Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Back on Pacific Crest Trail

 We rested by the creek.
 But I also napped while Patrick organized his gear.
 Soon, we started the 10-mile walk to High Bridge.
-At one point, I tied staying awake by listening to podcasts.
-Then during our final break, I asked Patrick to go ahead while I took another nap.
+At one point, I tried staying awake by listening to podcasts.
+Then, on our final break, I asked Patrick to go ahead while I took another nap.

-I had difficulty falling asleep.
-So I walked a bit more before taking a nap by another trailside camp.
+I had difficulty falling asleep and walked a bit more before napping at another trailside camp.
 My phone battery was low, and then it died after the alarm went off in my sleep.
 But I woke up in time and then continued.

 McGregor Mountain in the AM